The-Plottwist/Arch-setup/README.md

 Archlinux is a distro that it gives full control to anyone who wants to install this distro.
 With their comprehensive [wiki page](https://wiki.archlinux.org/), one can find satisfying answers to his/her questions and can follow various guides to achieve his/her customized installation.
 By writing this script, I wanted to retain this customizability while on the other hand automating my installation process.

+And you can do so too.
+It is a single bash script after all.
+Just follow [how to modify the code](#how-to-modify-the-code) section.

 ## Features

 *`arch-setup.sh` provides a complete system installation which can be boiled down to:*